Great Northern Hotel, Newcastle: History

 In 2002, a dispute between the hotel owner and lessee wound up in the New South Wales Court of Appeal, with the owner attempting to have the lessee evicted.
 The owner won on both first instance and a September appeal, resulting in the hotel's closure on 31 October 2002 after the lessee was formally evicted.
 The hotel was subsequently sold to Kurt Braune.

 The hotel reopened under new ownership on 28 March 2003, having been stripped of the Irish pub fitout.
-The owners proposed the refurbishment of the upper levels in 2005 and got development approval in 2008, but were delayed by the Global Financial Crisis.
+The owners proposed the refurbishment of the upper levels in 2005 and got development approval in 2008, but were delayed by the 2008 financial crisis.
 The hotel was described in 2007 as having been "allowed to fall into a state of significant disrepair".
 It reopened under new lessees after another period of closure and repairs on New Year's Eve 2009.
 Braune sold the hotel to Sydney developer Bass Elhashem in 2013, but remained involved with the refurbishment as project manager.

 In October 2015, Elhashem announced another proposal to refurbish the hotel.
 The proposal hit a problem in 2017 when the owners were informed that they would have to build a substation in order to connect power to the upper floors, but was resolved by an agreement to share facilities with an adjoining building.
 In January 2018, the owners applied to build a cantilevered swimming pool over Scott Street as part of an extension to the building.
 The refurbished building reopened in November 2018.